Matthew Stafford: 2010 season

-2011 season
+2011 season: Playoff debut

-The Lions opened the season on September 11 against the Tampa Bay Buccaneers with high expectations.
-Stafford played well, throwing for 305 yards, three touchdowns, and an interception in a 27–20 win, the first season opener the Lions had won since 2007.
-Another strong performance followed, with Stafford throwing for four touchdowns, 294 yards, and an interception against the Kansas City Chiefs in Week 2, leading the Lions to a 48–3 blowout victory, the largest win margin in team history.
+The Lions opened the season against the Tampa Bay Buccaneers with high expectations.
+Stafford played well, throwing for 305 yards, three touchdowns, and an interception in a 27–20 road victory, the first season opener the Lions had won since 2007.
+Another strong performance followed the following week against the Kansas City Chiefs with Stafford throwing for four touchdowns, 294 yards, and an interception in a 48–3 blowout victory, the largest win margin in team history.
 Stafford won the FedEx Air NFL Player of the Week for his performance.
-In Weeks 3 and 4, Stafford led the team to consecutive comeback victories, a 26–23 overtime comeback victory over the Minnesota Vikings after trailing 20–0 at halftime in Week 3, and a 34–30 win over the Dallas Cowboys after trailing 27–3 with 12:27 left in the third quarter.
+In Weeks 3 and 4, Stafford led the team to consecutive comeback victories, a 26–23 overtime road victory over the Vikings after trailing 20–0 at halftime in Week 3, and a 34–30 road victory over the Dallas Cowboys after trailing 27–3 with 12:27 left in the third quarter.
 The 24-point comeback marked the largest in franchise history.

-Week 5 saw Stafford orchestrate a 24–13 win over the Chicago Bears, going 19 of 26 for 219 yards and two touchdowns.
+During Week 5 against the Bears on Monday Night Football, Stafford completed 19-of-26 passes for 219 yards and two touchdowns in the 24–13 victory.
 This marked the first time the Lions had gone 5–0 since 1956, the year before they won their last NFL Championship.
-In Week 10 against the Chicago Bears, Stafford threw four interceptions, including two that were returned for touchdowns on consecutive drives.
+During a Week 10 37–13 road loss to the Bears, Stafford threw for 329 yards, a touchdown, and four interceptions, including two that were returned for touchdowns on consecutive drives.
 The game was marred by a brawl that began when Stafford threw Bears cornerback D. J. Moore to the ground by his helmet during a block on an interception return.
 In response, Moore attacked Stafford and a sideline-clearing brawl ensued.
 Stafford was fined $7,500 for his role in the brawl.

-On November 20, Stafford threw for 335 yards and tied his career-high with five touchdowns as the Lions defeated the Carolina Panthers in another comeback, 49–35, after trailing 24–7 in the second quarter.
-Stafford became the first quarterback since at least 1950 to win back to back games after trailing by at least 20 points, the first to win three games in a season after trailing by at least 17 points, and the first to win four games in a season after trailing by at least 13 points according to STATS, LLC.
+During Week 11, Stafford threw for 335 yards and tied his career-high with five touchdowns as the Lions defeated the Carolina Panthers in another comeback, 49–35, after trailing 24–7 in the second quarter.
+Stafford became the first quarterback since at least 1950 to win back-to-back games after trailing by at least 20 points, the first to win three games in a season after trailing by at least 17 points, and the first to win four games in a season after trailing by at least 13 points according to STATS, LLC.